TotoAfreeca/Signal-processing-course/README.md

 Python notebooks created by me during the signal processing labs on my University.
 Topics are in the files' names.

-Main Technologies I used and learned:
+Main Technologies I used and learned: Python, Scipy package (mostly signal), Numpy, matplotlib.
-Python,
-Scipy package,
-Numpy,
-matplotlib,